KaminaDuck/TCG-card-printer/README.md

-# MTG Card Printer
+# TCG Card Printer

-Automated system for printing Magic: The Gathering card images on a Canon G3270 printer.
+Automated system for printing trading card game cards such as Magic: The Gathering on a Canon G3270 printer.

 ## Features